 I care for someone but am self-isolating myself

-I'm on my own / lonely / in crisis and don't know where to turn
+I'm on my own / lonely / struggling with my mental health

-Can I register as an extremely vulnerable person / shielded patient?
+Can I register as a clinically extremely vulnerable person?

 Have my council’s services changed or stopped, e.g. bin collections or park opening times?